Jayesh Logistics Limited Announces IPO to Expand Integrated Logistics and Supply Chain Solutions Across India - www.lokmattimes.com

 Jayesh Logistics Limited Announces IPO to Expand Integrated Logistics and Supply Chain Solutions Across India

-Mumbai (Maharashtra) [India], October 23: Jayesh Logistics Limited (“JLL”), an integrated logistics and supply chain management company headquartered in ...
+PNN Mumbai (Maharashtra) [India], October 23: Jayesh Logistics Limited ("JLL"), an integrated logistics and supply chain management company headquartered ...

 The IPO opens for Anchor Investors on October 24, 2025 (Friday), with the Bid/Issue Period opening on October 27, 2025 (Monday) and closing on October 29, 2025 (Wednesday).
 The price band has been fixed at ₹116 to ₹122 per equity share with a lot size of 1,000 equity shares and in multiples of 1,000 thereafter.